KitsunebiGames/km-engine/README.md

 ## Development/Test Builds

+To get access to development builds of Kitsune Mahjong please [support Luna on Patreon](https://www.patreon.com/clipsey).
+You'll get access to a special set of channels for the game; including one where Luna occasionally uploads development builds.

-You can find Development builds on Luna's Discord server.
+You can discuss the game and see git push logs for the engine and game on Luna's Discord Server
 * [English](https://discord.gg/AMpbKAB)
 * [日本語](https://discord.gg/Bd3makR)